michelin/ns4kafka/README.md

       - connect/state/update
 ```

-If the admin group is set to "LDAP-ADMIN-GROUP", users belonging to this LDAP group will be granted admin privileges.
+4. In your namespace configuration, define an LDAP group in `metadata.labels` with a label name that matches the value defined in the

-4. In your namespace configuration, define an LDAP group:
+   `ns4kafka.akhq.group-label` property:

 ```yaml
 apiVersion: v1